Dynatrace/dynatrace-otel-collector/docs/dashboards/README.md

 exporters:
   # Inject DT_ENDPOINT and DT_API_TOKEN as environment variables.
 This should be the environment where the selfmonitoring data will go.
+  # See <https://docs.dynatrace.com/docs/shortlink/otel-getstarted-otlpexport> for instructions on which endpoint and token scope to use.
   otlphttp/selfmon:
     endpoint: "${DT_ENDPOINT}/api/v2/otlp"
     headers: